 Shadoe halted in his tracks, his eyes closing in annoyance.
 He was tired of having to report his every movement to Garret.
 "To run Lucretia a bath, get her some dry clothes, and wake Julita.
 I need her help."
 Garret moved forward threateningly, his cane supporting him.
 "You'll stay away from Julita."
 Shadoe turned toward the old man.
-"For God's sake, Garret, I'm not going up there to get in bed with her, I need her help ...
+"For God's sake, Garret, I'm not going up there to get in bed with her.
+I need her help.
 Lucretia needs her help.
 Now if you'll excuse me, I have things to do."
 Garret squinted at him.
 "Not until you answer some questions for me.
 Why in hell do you insist on helping someone like Lucretia?
 She needs to be locked up.
 She's insane, a killer.
 My God, she was plotting to kill her whole family.
 Probably still is!"
 Shadoe's annoyance apparent, he raked his hand down his face, still feeling sand sticking to him.
 "She'll be locked up in due time.
 Right now she needs food and sleep.
-As soon as she's stronger I'll call the authorities."
-"You mean like you did with me."
-His steps halted once again, he turned, and the message in Garret's eyes hit home.
-"Like I did with you," he repeated.
+As soon as she's stronger, I'll call the authorities."
 "What a boy scout you are," Garret said, derisively.

-"It's not the same, you know.
-I'm not a friggin' killer!"
-"No, just a child molester."
-Shadoe shot back, his voice dripping with sarcasm.
-"If I had known then what I know now, I would have left you down there."
-"Why you bas--" Shadoe had finally reached his limit.
+\ \ \ \ Shadoe had finally reached his limit.
 "Hell, Garret, we can talk this out later.
 Right now Lucretia needs a hot bath and dry clothes."
 He nodded toward the shivering lump that was still sitting in the chair.
-"After I get some food down her I'm going to find a place for her to sleep.
+"After I get some food down her, I'm going to find a place for her to sleep.
 I hope I can trust you to control your emotions and stay away from both women."
 "I'm getting sick and tired of you giving orders in my house."
 "Well that's just too damned bad," he retorted, then abruptly turned away from Garret and headed for the staircase, finding his weak ankle stronger now.
-Shadoe was about halfway up the stairs when both men noticed Julita coming down dressed in nothing but a flimsy nightgown.
+Shadoe was about halfway up the stairs when he stopped dead still.
+Coming down the steps was Julita wearing a flimsy nightgown.
+Her eyes were open but glazed.

-"My God, what is this?"
-Shadoe whispered as he stopped dead still on the staircase.

-Her eyes were open, but glazed.
 She seemed to be looking at something in the distance.

-Fear clutched at Garret's insides when he realized Julita wasn't acting normal.
-"My God, what's she doing ... what's wrong with her?"
-"I don't know," Shadoe answered in a soft voice.
-"She seems ...
-I'm not sure."
+"My God, what's she doing?
+What's wrong with her?"
+"Sleepwalking," Shadoe answered in a soft voice.

 All at once she reached out and cried, "Mama!
 Don't go, Mama, please!
 I'm coming!"
-Watching her come toward him, Shadoe began to back down the stairs, speaking softly so as not to frighten her, "Julita ... where are you going?"
-"I have to find my mama ... she needs me ... wants me."
-Julita kept reaching ... following someone ... a voice ... a darting figure appearing, then disappearing.
-Her eyes were focused on something, but not for long, they jumped from one ghostly figure to another.
-Shadoe watched her, knowing from his own experience that whatever she was seeing, it wasn't in the real world, but the world of the dead.
-It was still early enough that the woods would be dark, a ghostly figure darting in and out of the trees until she saw the clearing ... an ethereal light spotlighting the church ... and then....
+Watching her come toward him, Shadoe began to back down the stairs, speaking softly so as not to frighten her.
+"Julita, where are you going?"
+"I have to find my mama.
+She needs me, wants me."
+Julita kept reaching, following someone.

+Shadoe watched her, knowing from his own experience that whatever she saw, it wasn't in the real world but the world of the dead.
+She would follow this ghostly figure as it darted in and out of the trees until she saw the clearing, an ethereal light spotlighting the church, and then-maybe death.
+He couldn't let her go to her mother like this, it might prove fatal.
 "Don't just stand there, do something!"
 Garret said sharply.